sensu/sensu-docs/content/sensu-go/5.16/guides/extract-metrics-with-checks.md

 If the check output is formatted correctly according to its `output_metric_format`, the metrics will be extracted in Sensu metric format and passed to the event pipeline.
 You should expect to see logged errors if Sensu cannot parse the check output.
-You can validate that metrics have been extracted from your check by inspecting the event passed to the handler.
+To confirm that metrics have been extracted from your check, inspect the event passed to the handler.

 See [Troubleshooting][10] for an example debug handler that writes events to a file for inspection.